 - In 2008, the Neighborhood Health Center in Pittsfield transitioned to CHP ownership from Berkshire Health Systems, becoming CHP’s second health center, behind the Great Barrington Health Center.

-- That same year, in response to the desperate need for accessible, affordable dental care in south Berkshire County, CHP opened the CHP Dental Center in Great Barrington.
+- That same year, in response to the desperate need for accessible, affordable dental care in south Berkshire County, CHP opened CHP Family Dental Center in Great Barrington.

-- In an exciting development in 2009, CHP acquired nearly eight acres with three buildings on Stockbridge Road (Route 7) in Great Barrington, where CHP consolidated most South County programs into one health and wellness “home.”
+- In 2009, CHP acquired nearly eight acres with three buildings on Stockbridge Road (Route 7) in Great Barrington.
+Here, CHP consolidated most South County programs.

-- In 2012, Lee Family Practice joined CHP’s health network.
+- In 2012, the longstanding Lee Family Practice joined CHP’s health network.

 - In December of 2015, Adams Internists and North Adams Family Medicine joined the CHP team, expanding CHP’s network into Northern Berkshire.

-- In October of 2016, Neighborhood Dental Center in Pittsfield joined CHP, as did the Berkshire Medical Center medical and dental residency program.
+- In October of 2016, Neighborhood Dental Center in Pittsfield joined CHP.

 - In August of 2017, CHP gained its first pediatric medicine practice with the addition of Berkshire Pediatrics, a longstanding Pittsfield practice with some 12,000 patients.